 Canada is a very large country (the second biggest in the world) with only 33 million people and a population density of just 3.7 people per square kilometer!
 This results in many small and close-knit Canadian towns, villages and communities, whose residents stick together and often have know each other for generations.

-These small towns in Canada are not your typical tourist destination, but each and every single one has it’s own charm and character!
+These Canada small towns are not your typical tourist destination, but each and every single one has its own charm and character!

 This post contains affiliate links.

 Please read my disclosure policy for more information.

 The best Canada small towns

 In this post you will find a list of the best small towns to visit in Canada.
 These towns all have a population below 10.000 and are generally not very well-known and off the beaten track.
 Included are: